jzybert/Task-Tracker/README.md

   - Keeps track of tasks assigned to users
   - Fields: user_id, task_id

+Adding time worked to tasks:
+In order to ensure that the time worked is properly displayed, I made the choice that when a user clicks on "Add Time", the "Save" button will automatically be clicked such that the displayed time will update.

 Style:

 Assigned tasks to the current user will always display on the right-hand side